dabit3/building-a-subgraph-workshop/README.md

 ## Getting started

-To get started, open the [Graph Hosted Service](https://thegraph.com/hosted-service/dashboard) and either sign in or create a new account.
+To get started, open [The Graph Hosted Service](https://thegraph.com/hosted-service/dashboard) and either sign in or create a new account.

 ![Hosted studio dashboard](images/dash1.png)